 It is possible to combine several maps created from related data to create one map object with multiple map layers.
 You can add any combination and number of contour, base, post, color relief, grid values, point cloud, drillhole, vector, watershed, viewshed, or 3D surface layers to a single map.
-However, a map can contain only one 3D wireframe layer, and the wireframe cannot be combined with 3D surface or color relief layers.
+However, a map can contain only one 3D wireframe layer, and the wireframe cannot be combined with 3D surface, color relief or base(raster) layers.